Mana Rapa Nui Foundation

 Erity is the founder of MANA KARU, an initiative dedicated to restoring coffee cultivation on Rapa Nui as a sustainable and climate-resilient economic model.

-Her international experience includes collaboration with United Nations platforms, participation in global research initiatives on indigenous food systems and climate resilience, and representation of the Pacific region in international forums, including COP28.
+Her international experience includes collaboration with United Nations platforms, participation in global research initiatives on indigenous food systems and climate resilience, and representation of the Pacific region in international forums, including COP28 and COP30, for which she was elected Pacific Knowledge Holder by the UN Pacific Region.

 Her work bridges ancestral knowledge with modern systems, advancing community-led development grounded in cultural identity, sustainability, and global equity.